Edinburgh - Orkney Wargames

 I was raised in Orkney, and back in the 1970's when I was at school there my buddies and I ran the Orkney Wargames Club.
 It was housed in the disused wing of someone's unused stable block.
 I left Orkney to join the Navy when I was 18, and the club folded soon afterwards, as the small group of wargamers left to go to university, or quit the island.

 I say "we", and that is another part of the back story.
 In the past few years a few wargamers have now come out of the woodwork, and this happy little band is growing.
-Right now there are five of us, with a more planning top join us.
-Better still, a couple of the Tabletop Gamers youngsters are showing an interest in what we do, so the future looks a lot brighter than it did a year ago.
-Its a healthy beginning to what we hope will be a long-running club.
+Right now there are five of us, but we don't all meet at the same time.
+Still, its a healthy beginning to what we hope will be a long-running club.
 We've also forged links with the Thule Gamers in Shetland, and hold "inter-county" get-togethers with them.
-The next one is in April - an away visit to Shetland.

 Getting this group of historic wargamers together was also an interesting story.
 One evening in 2010 I was sipping a gin and admiring this view from the garden (above) when I had the brainwave... why not try to resurrect the Orkney Wargames Club?